- Home ►

 VCOSS acknowledges there will be a staged implementation process of key reforms.
 VCOSS welcomed the initial steps today, in the announcement of $61.4 million over four years to kick start improvements at the frontline (see govt media release link).
 It is critical to ensure the right resources are on the frontline where they are needed.
 As recognised by the Government, continued additional investment across the system is critical to achieve sustained and improved outcomes for vulnerable children, young people and families.
 The impact of abuse and neglect not only has an enduring effect on the individual and their family but has a significant cost to the community.
 The PVVC report cites Deloitte Access Economics data which suggests that the total lifetime financial cost of child abuse and neglect (of abused and neglected children in Victoria in 2009-10) is between $1.6 and $1.9 billion.
 The Government, in partnership with the community sector, must act now to prevent abuse and neglect, provide timely supports to those families that need it and importantly, turn recommendations into action.

-Paula is a Senior Policy Adviser at VCOSS.
+Paula is former Policy Advisor at VCOSS.